What 2020 Democrats are saying about the allegations against Joe Biden

 Former Gov. John Hickenlooper

-On Sunday’s “Meet the Press,” Hickenlooper, D-Colo., was asked for his take on Flores’s alleged encounter with the former vice president.
+On Sunday’s “Meet the Press,” Hickenlooper, D-Colo., was asked for his take on Flores’ alleged encounter with the former vice president.

-The former Colorado governor said that he believes it’s more important to recognize that the U.S. is at an “inflection point” in which more women are feeling comfortable with speaking about uncomfortable experiences they may have endured in the past.
+The former Colorado governor said that he believes it’s more important to recognize that the United States is at an “inflection point” in which more women are feeling comfortable with speaking about uncomfortable experiences they may have endured in the past.

 “I think our first responsibility is to make sure that we, that we allow these women, we recognize their bravery and that we listen to them,” Hickenlooper said.
 “And we believe them, right?
 We have to make sure that that's the first issue.”